alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

   outer List with something in it can hold nothing but empty Lists, and an inner proof says nothing about how many inner Lists there are.
 A receiver reaches it only with both in hand, and beats `NestedList` for `flatten` because its target is narrower — the same rule two nested targets are separated by.
+A written receiver reaches it only where its items ALREADY carry the inner proof:
+  `[[1], [2]]::flatten()` answers a `List<Integer>`, because the items of a literal are never asked for a predicate of their own.
 - **A Type and the Namespace that targets it belong in one file.** `Optional` and `Ordering` each declare their Choice and the Namespace over it together;
   splitting them across files works, but leaves the two halves of one idea